 Two months later, her energy improvement was sustained and she had 50% less abdominal pain.
 She was able to swim and go to summer camp.
 She had no ER visits in the second month of being 80% dairy- and gluten-free.

 Five months into her treatment plan, she had no bad asthma flares that required an ER visit.
 As you can imagine, her demeanor was calmer and her anxiety lessened.

 She is still on MiraLAX®, some Benefiber®, QVAR®, Xyzal® and albuterol as needed.
 Her allergist stopped her SINGULAIR® since her environmental allergies were minimal.

 We believe foods are the biggest culprit in her illnesses and continue working to move her to an anti-inflammatory diet filled with good fats, green leafy veggies, and healthy proteins.

 Yes, she is still on prescriptions; thankfully, an even stronger asthma medication was not needed.
 Her case is a great example of why an integrative approach for asthma works so effectively.
 We use the best of both conventional and integrative medicine to begin decreasing systemic inflammation while optimizing the effectiveness of the medications she is taking.

-If you are outside of Charlotte but need help with your child’s asthma, allergies or constipation, sign up to learn more about our upcoming online course 7 Steps to Healthy Kids and Happy Moms!
+If you are outside of Charlotte but need help with your child’s asthma, allergies or constipation, check out my online course 7 Steps to Healthy Kids and Happy Moms!